blaga-ned/SoftUni-Software-Engineering/JS Advanced/README.md

 Program in the module

-1. Working with linear structures
+1. Syntax, Functions and Statements
-2. Work with classes and objects
+2. Arrays and Nested Arrays
-3. Work with functions and JSON formats
+3. Objects and Compositions
-4. Information retrieval and manipulation of the DOM tree
+4. DOM Introduction
-5. Object oriented programming
+5. Dom Manipulations and Events
-6. Functional programming
+6. Advanced Functions
-7. What is HTTP and how to make requests
-8. Working with non-relational databases
-9. Create simple Single Page applications
-10. Work with REST API and asynchronous programming
-11. Work with templates and routing
-12. Application testing
+7. Unit Testing and Error Handling
+8. Classes
+9. Prototypes and Inheritance
+10. Workshop: Wizard Slide Scrolling Game